Student performances include ancestral monologues, live music, singing, dancing and drama

 New Orleans, LA

-NEW ORLEANS, LA — Warren Easton Charter High School Principal and Chief Executive...
+NEW ORLEANS — The Warren Easton Charter High School Foundation announced during its board...